Negative emissions: why, what, how?

 The Intergovernmental Panel on Climate Change (IPCC) published a landmark report in October setting out what governments need to do if they are to fulfil the Paris Agreement.
 The IPCC said that meeting the 1.5ºC target implies reaching net zero CO2 emissions globally around mid-century, together with major reductions in other greenhouse gases, and that negative emissions will almost certainly be needed.

-How much are needed will depend on how much progress is made in cutting emissions.
+How much is needed will depend on how much progress is made in cutting emissions.
 It will also depend on whether warming releases more greenhouse gases into the air, for example by freeing methane trapped in permafrost.

 Recent studies conclude that about 11 billion tonnes of carbon dioxide (GtCO2) might need to be sucked from the air each year by mid-century in order to keep global warming below the previously agreed target of 2ºC.
 Greater amounts might be required for 1.5ºC.
-For comparison, global greenhouse gas emissions are now equivalent to around 50 GtCO2.
+For comparison, current global greenhouse gas emissions are equivalent to around 50 GtCO2.